Meet the 2022-2023 Band

 Michelle started in brass bands at the age of 16, playing solo cornet with the Varsity All-Star Brass Band in Columbus, Ohio.
 As a student at the Ohio State University, she was a five-year member and squad leader of the highly competitive OSU Marching Band, played cornet with the Ohio Collegiate Brass (OCB), and was a trumpet student of Dr. Richard Burkart before ultimately graduating with degrees in Biology and Fisheries Management.
 OCB became the Central Ohio Brass Band and Michelle moved to flugelhorn until a career advancement in 2003 brought her to NJ and back to cornet with the Atlantic Brass Band (ABB).

-Her banding highlights inlude ABB's 2013 WMC Contest in the Netherlands, their 2011 and 2012 NABBA Championship wins, and their 2004 performance at the Pantheon (Italy), along with her performance at the Whit Friday marches in Yorkshire, UK.
+Her banding highlights include ABB's participation in the 2018 Brass In Concert and Scottish Open contests, its 2013 WMC Contest in the Netherlands, the 2011, 2012, and 2017 NABBA Championship wins, and the 2004 performance at the Pantheon (Italy), along with her performance at the Whit Friday marches in Yorkshire, UK.
 Michelle has been fortunate to attend esteemed UK banding events including the British Opens, British Nationals, All-England Masters, Butlins, and the RNCM Festival of Brass.

 A fish biologist by occupation, Michelle is a former public aquarium biologist and the founder/owner of New Jersey Aquarium Service.
 In her spare time, she has dived with great white sharks in Gansbaai, South Africa and with reef sharks in the Bahamas, has done mountain climbing in the Pyrenees in France, and has gone on safari in Kruger National Park.